 Aggression in dementia patients (despite black box warnings)

-In children for autism, ADHD, depression, or other “mental health” reasons
+In children with autism, ADHD, depression, or other “mental health” reasons

 and many other conditions.